1. The Vijayanagara Empire was founded in ___________.

 Explanation: Wealth from fertile land and trade funded its vast army.

-72. The Vijayanagara rulers controlled trade in:
+72. The Vijayanagara rulers controlled trade in___________.

 A) Diamonds from Rayalaseema